 Mitigating risk exposure comes with just about every part of doing business.
 SaaS is no different, and having a strategy in place, informed by best practices, will help you establish the security controls and standards you need to ensure both your own team and the vendors you choose are both working to ensure optimal data and network security.

 1. Develop and Follow a SaaS Security Checklist

-As with other business process management tasks, building a formalised strategy for SaaS security begins with needs analysis and clear benchmarks for success.
+As with other business process management tasks, building a formalized strategy for SaaS security begins with needs analysis and clear benchmarks for success.
 Assess your software environment and identify the security threats and risks you want to mitigate (or ideally, eliminate).

-Use this information to build your checklist, prioritise the requirements listed, and ensure you’ve included not just internal controls, but compliance, performance, and application security standards that should be met by any potential SaaS provider who wants your business.
+Use this information to build your checklist, prioritize the requirements listed, and ensure you’ve included not just internal controls, but compliance, performance, and application security standards that should be met by any potential SaaS provider who wants your business.